 Associate Head Coach / Director of Recruiting

 Leigh Mendelson joined the Wenatchee Wild prior to the 2017-18 season in a dual role as both Associate Head Coach and Director of Recruiting.
-His coaching career is considerable, with 10 seasons of experience at the junior level in both the NAHL and USHL.
+His coaching career is considerable, with over 10 seasons of experience at the junior level in both the NAHL and USHL.
 Add in four seasons of pro experience in the ECHL and AHL, and three seasons in Europe to go along with his three years of Division I college, and you’ve got a world of experience.
 With a focus on the defensive side of the game, his skill set serves as the perfect balance to the established Wild staff.

 He co-founded Bench Metrics (http://www.benchmetricshockey.com), a hockey analytics software company which serves teams from the NHL through youth hockey, as well as co-authored a chapter on Special Teams with George Gwozdecky in the recently published “The Hockey Coaches Bible” by Joe Bertagna.